FrancesReagan/task-manager/README.md

   <img width="404" alt="image" src="https://github.com/user-attachments/assets/e784a814-36cc-4441-8407-a4bea397e6a0" />

-  -How it works-
+  __How it works__
-   -The Task Management System App use's React's `useState` hook for the app's state management.
+    - The Task Management System App use's React's `useState` hook for the app's state management.
 Tasks are stored in the local state and filtered in real-time based on how the user interacts with it.
-    -Each task contains:
+      - Each task contains:
         - Title and description
         - Priority level(high/medium/low)
         - Status(pending/in-progress/completed)
         - Due Date